Thrombocytes (platelets)

 Ticlopidin (APO-TIC, TAGREN)

-• the onset of action of ticlopidine is gradual (within 6 h), reaching a maximum in approximately 6 days and persisting for 4-10 days after discontinuation
+• the onset of action of ticlopidine is gradual (within 6 h), reaching a maximum effect in ~ 6 days and persisting for 4-10 days after discontinuation

-• efficacy of ticlopidine has been demonstrated in the CATS and TASS trials
+• the efficacy of ticlopidine has been demonstrated in the CATS and TASS trials

-• the CATS (Canadian American Ticlopidine Study) demonstrated a 6.5% absolute risk reduction in cerebral infarction over 2 years compared to placebo (10.1% vs. 16.7%), NNT/year was 30
+• the CATS (Canadian American Ticlopidine Study) demonstrated a 6.5% absolute risk reduction in cerebral infarction over 2 years compared to placebo (10.1% vs. 16.7%), with NNT/year of 30

-• the TASS ( Ticlopidine Aspirin Stroke Study) study published in 1993 showed a 2.6% reduction in absolute risk of fatal and non-fatal MI with ticlopidine compared to Anopyrin (11.2 vs. 13.8%).
-The mean follow-up time was 2.3 years, NNT/year was 90.
+• the TASS ( Ticlopidine Aspirin Stroke Study) study published in 1993 showed a 2.6% reduction in the absolute risk of fatal and non-fatal MI with ticlopidine compared to ASA (11.2 vs. 13.8%).
+The mean follow-up time was 2.3 years, with an NNT/year of 90.

-• there is a lower resistance incidence with ticlopidine compared to clopidogrel
+• ticlopidine also has a lower resistance incidence compared to clopidogrel

-• adverse events: neutropenia (severe in approximately 1% of cases) and skin rash and diarrhea (severe in 2% of patients each); all reversible
+• adverse events: neutropenia (severe in approximately 1% of cases), skin rash, and diarrhea (severe in 2% of patients); all reversible

-• perform a regular check of blood count during the first 3 months of treatment (first month each week, then every 14 days)
+• perform regular blood count checks during the first 3 months of treatment (first month each week, and subsequently every 14 days)

 Prasugrel (EFIENT)